Consciousness-Inspired Spatio-Temporal Abstractions for Better Generalization in Reinforcement Learning: Introduction

-We also examine empirically whether out-of-training-distribution generalization can be achieved through our method after using only a few training tasks.
-We show through detailed controlled experiments that the proposed agent, which we name \agentshort{}, performs significantly better in terms of zero-shot generalization, compared to the baselines and to state-of-the-art Hierarchical Planning (HP) methods \citep{nasiriany2019planning,hafner2022deep}.
+We also examine empirically advantages of out-of-training-distribution generalization of our method after using only a few training tasks.
+We show through detailed controlled experiments that the proposed framework, named \agentshort{}, in most cases performs significantly better in terms of zero-shot generalization, compared to the baselines and to some state-of-the-art Hierarchical Planning (HP) methods \citep{nasiriany2019planning,hafner2022deep}.